kaushikq-ravindran/sjsu-safety-pipeline/readme.md

 ## ✨ Key Points to Remember

-- The pipeline is programmed for a Zomato-centric Twitter search.
+- The pipeline is programmed for a SJSU-centric Twitter search.
 If you wish to collect data on a different subject, you can modify the `construct_query` function in `/twitter-data-pipeline/main.py`.
 - The pipeline won't automatically save data to an S3 bucket.
 To store data in your chosen S3 buckets, update the `raw_data_bucket_name` and `processed_data_bucket_name` variables in `/twitter-data-pipeline/main.py` with your bucket details.
 - Currently, the pipeline is set to run on daily basis.
 You can adjust the `schedule_interval` in the DAG definition to suit your needs, whether that means running the pipeline more or less frequently.